-As in humans, obesity increases insulin resistance and impaired glucose metabolism in cats and dogs.
-Insulin is needed to break down things like sugars.
-When the body is unable to perform this function, diabetes develops, posing serious risk to your pet’s health.
+As with humans, obesity increases insulin resistance in cats and dogs.
+Insulin is needed to break down sugar.
+When the body is unable to perform this function, diabetes develops, posing serious risks to your pet’s health.
 Ongoing treatment is needed for the management of this condition.

 Overweight cats have twice the risk of developing diabetes than lean cats, while obese cats have almost four times the risk of developing diabetes.
-Additionally, with every 1kg of weight gain above ideal in cats, there is a 30% reduction in insulin sensitivity.
-The second problem with insulin resistance is the inability of the glucose to enter the parts of the brain that tell us when we’re full.
+Additionally, with every 1kg of weight gain above the ideal weight in cats, there is a 30% reduction in insulin sensitivity.
+Insulin resistance also impairs the inability of glucose to enter the parts of the brain that tell us when we’re full.
 Therefore, your pet wants to keep eating, contributing to the problem of obesity.

 Excess weight can contribute to musculoskeletal diseases, like ruptured ligaments and the onset of osteoarthritis.

-Ligament rupture can be traumatic, but it is also attributed to repetitive load bearing.
-In overweight pets, the load that the joint and ligaments sustain is much higher, increasing the risk of them to rupture.
+In overweight pets, the load that joints and ligaments have to sustain is much higher, increasing the risk of rupture.

 Osteoarthritis occurs earlier in obese dogs.
 This is attributed to chronic inflammation caused by obesity.
-These inflammation targets joints, leading to the onset of the disease.
+This inflammation targets joints, leading to the onset of the disease.

-Multiple studies reveal high blood pressure can develop in dogs and cats that are overweight and obese.
-There is a direct link between weight gain and increased blood pressure.
-High blood pressure leads to conditions of the eyes, heart problems, and stroke.
+Multiple studies have revealed a direct link between obesity and high blood pressure.
+High blood pressure leads to conditions of the eyes and puts pressure on the heart and kidneys.